berenslab/contrastive-ne/readme.md

 <img width="600" alt="Run times by batch size" src="/figures/runtime_bs.png">

+## Logging
+There are callbacks for logging the embeddings and losses during training.
+Note that the loss logging depends on the [vis_utils](https://github.com/sdamrich/vis_utils) repository, which needs to be install separately.

 [^umap]: McInnes, Leland, John Healy, and James Melville.
 "UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction." arXiv preprint arXiv:1802.03426 (2018).
 [^nce]: Gutmann, Michael U., and Aapo Hyvärinen.
 "Noise-Contrastive Estimation of Unnormalized Statistical Models, with Applications to Natural Image Statistics."
 Journal of Machine Learning Research 13.2 (2012).